buglabs/Synergy-Starter-Kit/README.md

 Next step, keep adding more datasources and widgets, then Share your dashboard.

-One last note: Bug Labs provides a set of off-the-shelf widgets to use, however, the user is able to add new widgets and datasource types by adding plugins to the Developer Console
+One last note: Bug Labs provides a set of off-the-shelf widgets to use, however, the user is able to add new widgets and datasource types by adding plugins to the Developer Console.

 ![console](https://github.com/buglabs/Synergy-Starter-Kit/raw/master/Pictures/console.PNG)